Local Cycling and Walking Infrastructure Plans: Leeds

 There seem to be plans for Claypit Lane, Scott Hall Road and now Chapeltown Rd.
 The obvious connecter is Sheepscar Junction.
 All 3 routes and existing infrastructure should connect seamlessly.
 Currently Sheepscar is a mess of good, bad or indifferent cycle infrastructure with gaps, dangerous sections and very circuitous routing.
 All of these great plans will be undermined if the Junction isn't improved massively

-nav asked over 4 years ago
+nav asked about 5 years ago

 Sheepscar interchange is a complex junction and provision of optimal cycle routes across it is challenging to deliver.
 Further feasibility design work will be required to assess how the Claypit Lane and Scott Hall Lane schemes being progressed as part of the Connecting Leeds programme will connect with each other at Sheepscar, as well as with the routes proposed in this first phase LCWIP – with an improved provision across Sheepscar Junction itself.